johnwr-response/golang-lets-build-a-go-version-of-laravel-part2/LOCAL_NOTES.md

   - Solution 2: Tell your antivirus to ignore the `leakless` binary.
 - TODO: Investigate above options

 ## Final changes to the Celeritas CLI application
+### Updating our templates in the CLI, and making some changes to the myapp

 ## Repo creation Log
 - git init